nasuno/Holodeck_API/README.md

 ```

 &nbsp;&nbsp;What Happens if I Remove a Zone?<br>
-If you call `api.RemoveSpatialZone(zoneId)`, the host disposes the zone.<br>
+If you call `api.RemoveSpatialZone(zoneId)`, the host disposes the zone.WIP<br>
-Your plugin reference to the zone object may still exist ("zombie" zone)-use with caution!
-WIP<br>
+Your plugin reference to the zone object may still exist ("zombie" zone)-use with caution! <br>
 Operations after removal may not be tracked by the host and can lead to resource leaks or surprising behavior.

 **Use zone references only while zone is alive/managed.**